rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

 General tab.
 Here, you will configure:
     - **Bundle Identifier:** A unique string that identifies your app.
-It should be in reverse-domain name format (e.g., `com.yourcompany.parleyapp`).
+It should be in reverse-domain name format (e.g., `com.yourcompany.Predictive Play`).
     - **Version and Build Numbers:** Set your app's version number (e.g., 1.0.0) and build number.
 Increment the build number with each new submission.
     - **Signing & Capabilities:** Select your Apple Developer Team.
 Xcode will automatically manage provisioning profiles.
 If you encounter issues, you may need to manually create or refresh provisioning profiles in your Apple Developer account.